-To get here, you’ll need to take a ferry like the Ultramar for the 30 minutes journey across the water.
+To get here, you’ll want to take a catamaran cruise from Cancun or you’ll need to take a ferry like the Ultramar for the 30-minute journey across the water.
 There are three points where the ferry departs – either from this point in Cancun’s Hotel Zone or this spot from Puerto Juarez, which is about 10 minutes from the center of Cancun, or this point near Playa Tortugas.
-From any of these spots, you’re looking at about $25 USD for a roundtrip ferry ticket.
+From any of these spots, you’re looking at about $25-$30 USD for a roundtrip ferry ticket.
 Ferries typically depart every half hour from 5:30 am to 11 pm but check the schedule online first.

 Once the ferry drops you off, it’s about a 10-minute walk to Playa Norte.
 You can also rent a taxi here or a golf cart if you’re planning to spend the day.
 It’s a fun and easy way to get around!

 Once you arrive at this beach, you’re not going to want to leave!
 Spread out your beach blanket on the super-soft sand or rent a lounger and relax.
 What’s great about taking the ferry over early in the morning is you can spend the whole day here and grab a spot on the beach before it gets busy in the later morning and afternoon.
 But to truly enjoy some beach days here, I recommend staying a night or two right on the island.